Polish farmers stage sit-in at parliament as protests continue

 The Polish protests have drawn support from Poland's conservative Law and Justice party, which lost power to Tusk in an election last autumn, and the far-right Confederation.

-In an attempt to mitigate financial strain on farmers, the government has introduced new subsidies for farmers, intended to help manage surplus grain on the market.
+In an attempt to mitigate financial strain on farmers, the government has introduced new subsidies for farmers, intended to help manage the effects of surplus grain on the market.